The Longest Table Kit

 Tables & Chairs

-This can seem pretty self-explanatory, but there are several ways you can line up your tables depending on what resources you have at your disposal.
+Properly setting up tables and chairs for the event can seem pretty self-explanatory, but what you decide on can impact the conversation.
+There's also several ways you can line up your tables depending on what resources you have at your disposal.
 We’ve held 80 person meals with ten round tables each holding eight people.
 We’ve also held a 650 person meal where we lined 8-ft banquet tables all the way across the bridge with occasional openings along the way.
 Both styles allow for different kinds of conversations.
 With circular tables, participants are more likely to stick with their group and have a singular group conversation.
 Rectangular banquet tables allow participants to turn to the next table or have a side conversation with one or two other people.

 - Registration Table(s)